-In contrast, the most serious delinquents are life-course persistent offenders.87 They represent a small group of individuals who engage in antisocial behavior of one sort or another at every stage of life.88 Life-course persistent offenders are deeply committed (priority) to problem behavior and have committed many (frequency) serious offenses (seriousness) over an extended period (duration).
-When a life-course persistent offender's antisocial tendencies continues into adulthood, he or she is considered a "chronic offender" and placed on the extreme right side of the continua.
+The most serious delinquents are known as life-course persistent offenders.
+87 They represent a small group of individuals who engage in antisocial behavior of one sort or another at every stage of life.
+88 Life-course persistent offenders are deeply committed (priority) to problem behavior and have committed many (frequency) serious offenses (seriousness) over an extended period (duration).

-The middle of the continua is reserved for adolescent-limited offenders, whose involvement in delinquency is generally minor, inconsistent, and restricted to their teenage years.89 If no one intervenes to help chronic delinquent offenders, however, their delinquency may worsen (see Chapter 2).
+When a life-course persistent offender's antisocial tendencies continue into adulthood, the individual is considered a "chronic offender" and placed on the extreme right side of the continua.
+The left half of the continua is reserved for adolescence-limited offenders, whose involvement in delinquency is generally minor, inconsistent, and restricted to their teenage years.
+89 If no one intervenes to help chronic delinquent offenders, however, their involvement in delinquency will likely worsen (see Chapter 2).